Country Information Lookup

 - If

-- Calling-code matches do not validate full phone numbers, carriers, area codes, or subscriber reachability.
+- Calling-code matches do not validate subscriber numbers, national dialing rules, carriers, or reachability.

 Use the lookup as a practical reference and comparison aid.
-For government filings, sanctions screening, tax, telecom routing, payments, shipping restrictions, or legal classification, verify the final record against the controlling authority for that use case.
+For government filings, sanctions screening, telecom routing, payments, shipping restrictions, or legal classification, verify the final record against the authority that controls that use case.

 Worked Examples: